-City Clerk compile pertinent information, possibly in the form of a "Reference Manual".
+City Clerk compiles pertinent information, possibly in the form of a "Reference Manual".
 Items to include, but not limited to, are:

 - Agenda Process

 - Census and Demographic Information

 - List of Boards/Committees , their function, and membership roster

 - Brief History of the City

 - Rules of Conduct for Commission meetings

 - Access to Code of Ordinances

 - Florida Municipal Officials' Manual

 - Map of the City

 - Parliamentary Procedures

 - Government-In-The-Sunshine Manual

 - Administrative Policies specific to elected officials, to include Travel and Training Policy

 - Vision and Mission Statement

 - List of Acronyms

-- IEMO information
+- Institute for Elected Municipal Officials (IEMO) training information

 - List of useful resources, such as: Florida State Government; Florida Associations and Organizations; Palm Beach County Government

 - Your contact numbers!

-Miscellaneous Suggestions - Provide each newly elected official an opportunity to sit in his/her seat on the dais prior to any official meeting, and be sure their name plate is in its proper place.
+Miscellaneous Suggestions - Provide each newly elected official an opportunity to sit in his/her seat on the dais prior to any official meeting , and be sure their name plate is in its proper place.